Skip To Content

 1. Start a Better Oral Care Routine

-A solid oral hygiene routine is fundamental in having healthy gums.
+A solid oral hygiene routine is fundamental to having healthy gums.
 Brush your teeth twice per day with fluoride toothpaste and floss once per day to remove stubborn plaque and keep your teeth clean.
-Maintaining your oral health can reduce your chances of gingivitis and bleeding gums.
+Maintaining your oral health can reduce your chances of bleeding gums.

 2. Buy a Toothbrush With Softer Bristles